The Buttonwood Tree Performing Arts Center, Inc.

 Staff: Anne-Marie Cannata McEwen, Executive Director

-Anne-Marie first became acquainted with TBT in 2003 when she recruited members of her favorite band, Gandalf Murphy and The Slambovian Circus of Dreams, to perform at Middletown High School for 300 music students.
-When her daughter learned they were coming to The Buttonwood Tree, she made the request of her mother who was in the Parent Leadership Training Institute program at the time, and Anne-Marie obliged.
+Anne-Marie first became acquainted with TBT in 2003 when she learned members of her favorite band, Gandalf Murphy and The Slambovian Circus of Dreams, were performing at The Buttonwood Tree.
+When her daughter learned about the appearance there, she made the request of her mother who was in the Parent Leadership Training Institute program at the time.
+The trio performed at Middletown High School for 300 music students.
 Little did she know it was only the beginning of her “Booking” career.

 She retired from a career in Dental Hygiene and her 21 year marriage in 2003 and laughs (gratefully) at how a new job teaching a Dental Assisting course at Middlesex Community College literally knocked on her door.
 She also then focused on her food business, running a booth at the Durham Fair and other fairs around the State, which she did for over a decade.
 She opened a “Good Food” cart in downtown Middletown in 2004 and late night at Wesleyan, until retiring in 2006.